dataluscorp/browser/mobile/android/docs/geckoview/contributor/contributing-to-mc.rst

 .. contents:: :local:

-Submitting a patch to Firefox using Git.
+Submitting a patch to Datalus using Git.
 ========================================

 This guide will take you through submitting and updating a patch to